harshadk13/Data_Warehouses/README.md

 - **Data Validation:** Verify data integrity during extraction to identify and address anomalies early.

 ### Example
-A retail company extracts sales data from multiple regional databases and third-party POS systems daily to update its Data Warehouse for sales analysis and inventory management.
+A retail company extracts sales data from multiple regional databases and third party POS systems daily to update its Data Warehouse for sales analysis and inventory management.

 ## 2. Transform